yeboahd24/myportfolio/README.md

+# Simple E-commerse app

+This is a simple ecommerse site..

-# My Blog
+# Features

-Simple page about me.
+payment